francescogerardomarra/its/modulo26/7_logging_spring.md

 - **Appender Used**: `FileAppender`
 - **Purpose**: Writes logs to a persistent file (e.g. logs/app.log).
 - **Synchronous?** ✅ Yes, by default.
 Log messages are written directly to disk, blocking the main thread.
-- **Rolling Support?** ❌ Not by default.
+- **Rolling Support?** ❌ Not by default but can be defined.
 Basic file logging just appends to the same file.
 - **Enabled By?** Setting `logging.file.name` or `logging.file.path` in `application.properties`.

 ```properties